 Further, an Iridium is self-contained with no reliance on an external antenna, that will come down with the rig, or ship’s power (as long as the battery lasts), that will probably fail in a flooding situation, as SSB is.

 One advantage for SSB is that, if it is fitted with DSC and you activate it, an alarm will ring on the bridge of any GMDSS equipped ship within range.
 Sounds great in theory.
 But from what I hear, albeit anecdotally, the mechanism whereby most yachts in distress are rescued by a ship is that the yacht activates an EPIRB and the area RCC puts out a request to assist to all ships in the vicinity via Inmarsat, so realistically HF SSB doesn’t, in most cases, play a part.

 Given all that, when faced with choosing between Iridium and SSB, what should you do?
 Here are my recommendations:

 Starting from scratch

-If you have neither of the two technologies installed, buy or rent an Iridium phone and data kit first and see how you like it before spending twice that on SSB.
+If you have neither of the two technologies installed, buy or rent an Iridium phone or GO! and see how you like it before spending twice that on SSB.